truenas/middleware/docs/userguide/index.rst

 Videos
 ------

-A series of instructional videos are available for FreeNAS� 9.x.
+A series of instructional videos are available for FreeNAS® 9.x.
 They include:

-* `NASFeratu: Build Your Own NAS - FreeNAS Hardware Recommendations <https://www.youtube.com/watch?v=e1n3rHlUY3k>`
+* `NASFeratu: Build Your Own NAS - FreeNAS Hardware Recommendations <https://www.youtube.com/watch?v=e1n3rHlUY3k>`_

-**NOTE:** videos are version-specific, meaning that some details of the tasks demonstrated may have changed in more recent versions of FreeNAS�.
-When in doubt, refer to the documentation specific to your version of FreeNAS�.
+**NOTE:** videos are version-specific, meaning that some details of the tasks demonstrated may have changed in more recent versions of FreeNAS®.
+When in doubt, refer to the documentation specific to your version of FreeNAS®.

 Professional Support
 --------------------